- Acetone smoothing: A safe and easy method of 3D print finishing for smoothing out surface inconsistencies without causing structural damage.

 - Too hot, and you may be looking for a new place to work/eyebrows, so NEVER apply heat.

 This is the really easy part.
+Here’s the steps:

 - Without getting any on your plinth, pour the acetone over the kitchen roll sheets you placed up the side of the container.
-You need to have enough acetone to cover the bottom of the polishing container to a depth of a millimeter or two.
+You need enough acetone to cover the bottom of the polishing container to a depth of a millimeter or two.

 - Ensure that there is no liquid acetone present on your plinth.

 - Place the lid on the container and start your countdown timer.
-I personally set the timer to 15-minute intervals for finely-detailed objects, and 30 for large solid objects.
+I personally set the timer to 15-minute intervals for finely-detailed objects, and 30 mins for large solid objects.

 Depending on how rough the surfaces of the object are, and how polished you want the object to be, the process can take from around 15 minutes to several hours.